 - Number of resident falls that result in injury.

 - Incidence of use of antipsychotic medications for non-standard purposes.

 - Results of annual resident satisfaction survey conducted by an independent entity.

-The department will compile the information received from all RCFs and ALFs and publish an annual report describing statewide patterns and trends.
-This report will be available online to be used by facilities and the general public to evaluate and compare facilities.
+The department has compiled information received from all RCFs and ALFs and published annual reports describing statewide patterns and trends.
+These reports are available online to be used by facilities and the general public to evaluate and compare facilities.